Vocational Pathways Award and recognition of achievement

 Literacy requirement

-• specified achievement standards available through a range of subjects and English for Academic Purposes
+• assessment standards – specified achievement and unit standards available through a range of subjects.

 Numeracy requirement